nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/content-repository-tutorials/how-to-use-trash-feature.md

 ---
-title: How to use Trash Feature
+title: 'HOWTO: Use the Trash Feature'
 review:
+    comment: ''
+    date: '2018-04-17'
+    status: ok
 details:
     howto:
-        excerpt: Learn how to use trash feature.
+        excerpt: Learn how to use the trash feature in Nuxeo Platform.
-        level: Intermediate
+        level: Advanced
-        tool: '' # TBD
+        tool: 'Code'
-        topics: '' # TBD
+        topics: 'REST API'
 labels:
     - howto
+    - trash-management
 toc: true
-tree_item_index: 2000 # I don't know
+tree_item_index: 1300
 ---
 ### Java API and General Concepts

 Trash feature is managed by [TrashService](http://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/trash/TrashService.html).

 You can easily trash/untrash document model with `trashDocument`/`untrashDocument`.
-When you trash a document, Nuxeo performs following operations:
+When you trash a document, Nuxeo Server performs the following operations:
 - document is renamed to avoid collision with further document
 - `ecm:isTrashed` property is set to `true`
 - `documentTrashed` is fired